Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 $
 ```

-Before configur PATH variable, you can't use **nvcc --version** like the following
+Before configuring PATH variable, you can't use **nvcc --version** like the following

 ```bash
 hyunyoung2@hyunyoung2-desktop:~/Downloads$ nvcc --version